SimLab Golf

 The most common advice from r/Golfsimulator garage builders:

 1. Don’t cheap out on the mat.
-A bad mat causes joint problems and inconsistent ball contact.
+A bad mat causes joint problems and inconsistent contact.
 Budget at least $300.

 3. Mount the projector, don’t floor-stand it.
 A ceiling mount protects the projector and eliminates the tripping hazard.